Caulfield - South

 Caulfield - South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely impacting the area.
-Key projects include Former ABC Elsternwick Studio Site (8 Gordon Street), Olive Green, Elsternwick Cultural Precinct, and Fabric Residential Development.
+AreaSearch identified 15 projects likely impacting this area.
+Notable ones include Former ABC Elsternwick Studio Site (8 Gordon Street), Olive Green, Elsternwick Cultural Precinct, and Fabric Residential Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.